 - 1. Multiple retrospective analyses of various patient groups have suggested increased complications of transfusion with "older" units of PRBCs, presumably due to the development of a "storage lesion": which includes increased pro-inflammatory factors, acidosis, increased free hemoglobin, and decreased RBC deformability, 2,3 DPG and ATP. - 2.
-The people most likely to suffer the consequences of complications of "older" units of blood are those requiring a higher dose (e.g. multiple transfusions) - 3.
-Therefore an effort is being made in theater to utilize "younger" (Last in, first out) blood for MT patients and those suspected of needing MT upon presentation to the MTF.
+The people most likely to suffer the consequences of complications of "older" units of blood are those requiring a higher dose (e.g. multiple transfusions). - 3.
+Therefore an effort is being made in theater to utilize "younger" (LIFO) blood for MT patients and those suspected of needing MT upon presentation to the MTF.

-For all MT patients, the policy of "Last in First Out" (LIFO) will be applied for all blood products provided to the surgical/ICU team.
-The CENTCOM Command Surgeon's staff, in conjunction with CENTCOM J4, the Armed Services Blood Program (ASBP) and in-theater personnel, have developed an extensive logistical process that helps ensure that certain Level III facilities in the CENTCOM AOR are adequately supported with the newest and freshest pRBCs, with current time from donation to availability in theater as low as 4 days.
+For all MT patients, the policy of "LIFO" will be applied for all blood products provided to the surgical/ICU team.
+The USCENTCOM Command Surgeon's staff, in conjunction with USCENTCOM J4, the Armed Services Blood Program (ASBP) and in-theater personnel, have developed an extensive logistical process that helps ensure that certain Level III facilities in the USCENTCOM AOR are adequately supported with the newest and freshest pRBCs, with current time from donation to availability in theater as low as 4 days.